jbaines-r7/shakeitoff/README.md

 # shakeitoff

-A smaller / minimized (hopefully cleaner) version of [InstallerFileTakeOver](https://github.com/klinix5/InstallerFileTakeOver).
-There is some shared code but this is mostly rewritten (including a new msi).
-The `FileOpLock` code is a (slight modified) version pulled out of [angrypolarbearbug2](https://github.com/jackusm/polarbearrepo/tree/f37184a3fc3ffa5ea76035c9fbdee95a39d7b4c3/angrypolarbearbug2).
-Ownership of those files is super unclear to me but I see we have similar in Metasploit :shrug:.
+A smaller, minimized, and cleaner version of [InstallerFileTakeOver](https://github.com/klinix5/InstallerFileTakeOver) aka the zero-day exploit that is a "variation" of CVE-2021-41379.
+This version *does not* pop a shell like `InstallerFileTakeOver`.
+The point of this code was to create a simpler proof of concept that more reliably demonstrates the file creation attack.
+This proof of concept will create the arbitrary file requested by the user (and copy itself into it to prove writablity).
+Demonstrating code execution is a trivial excercise left up to the reader.

+To understand how the attack works, please see the [AttackerKB write up](https://attackerkb.com/topics/7LstI2clmF/cve-2021-41379/rapid7-analysis).

 ## Usage